willidad/wk-charts/tasks.md

 Fix: d57a198 adjust grid when tickInterval is specified

-Fix: Domain not set correctly for y in case y right is specified
+Fix: c57e2f8 Domain not set correctly for y in case y right is specified

+Fix: Chart is not updated on data change

 TODO